BioMedIA-MBZUAI/HECKTOR2025/README.md

 2. **Model Files and Packages**

-   * Place all model weights, configuration files, or auxiliary code inside the `resources/` folder of the corresponding Task directory.
+   * Place all model weights, configuration files, or auxiliary code inside the `resources/` folder of the corresponding Task directory as this is the only directory where you can place your supporting files.
    * You **may** update `requirements.txt` within each Task folder to install any additional Python packages needed by your model.
    * **Do NOT** modify any other files or directories.